rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 Note that the execution environment is configured using the specifications in `conda_dependencies.yml`.

-Please take a moment to delete the Ubuntu DSVM before moving to the next lab.
+Please take a moment to delete the Ubuntu DSVM before moving to the next section.

-### (Optional) Lab 3: Running on a remote Spark cluster
+### (Optional) Section 3: Running on a remote Spark cluster

 Workbench is flexible to run experimentation on big data using HDInsight Spark clusters.
 Note that the HDInsight cluster must use Azure Blob as the primary storage (and Azure Data Lake storage is not supported yet).
 Additionally, we need SSH access to the HDInsight cluster in order to execute experiments in this mode.